so-groenen/particle_collision/README.md

-# 2D particle Collisions in C using Raylib
+# 2D particles collisions in C using Raylib

-One of my first Raylib projects that I brushed up.<br>
+Small Raylib projects showing particle collisions.<br>
 It contains a small `particle_lib` library for handling particles in Raylib and two small examples involving elastic particle collisions in 2D.

 ## Brownian particle
+A larger Brownian particle colliding with smaller & lighter particles:<br>
 [<img src="assets/brownian.png" width="480">](https://github.com/so-groenen)

+By pressing the `SPACE BAR` we can move over to the *Brownian path trace*-view which shows the trajectory of Brownian particle:
 [<img src="assets/brownian_trace.png" width="480">](https://github.com/so-groenen)

-By pressing the `SPACE BAR` we can move over to the *Brownian path trace*-view which showes the trajectory of Brownian particle, as you would for example see in a stochastic processes in 2D (ex, [Wiener process](https://en.wikipedia.org/wiki/Wiener_process)).
+This is similar as you would see in a stochastic processes in 2D (ex, [Wiener process](https://en.wikipedia.org/wiki/Wiener_process)) and makes connection to the Langevin equation approach to the Brownian motion more clear.
 See the [wikipedia page](https://en.wikipedia.org/wiki/Brownian_motion) for more information on the Brownian motion.

 ## Maxwell-Boltzmann distribution

+Shows the Maxwell-Boltzmann distribution in real time from the velocity distrubtion:
 [<img src="assets/maxwell_boltzmann.jpg" width="960">](https://github.com/so-groenen)
-Shows the Maxwell-Boltzmann distribution in real time from the velocity distrubtion.<br>

 ## Related Projects: Langevin equation & Event Driven Simulation